History of the state of São Paulo: Return of the captaincy and Province of São Paulo

-The governor of Minas Gerais, Luís Diogo Lobo da Silva, on September 24, 1764 annexed the left bank of the Sapucaí River, extending the borders of Minas Gerais to roughly the current border with São Paulo, which never recovered the annexed territory, even after the captaincy was re-created.
+The governor of Minas Gerais, Luís Diogo Lobo da Silva, on September 24, 1764, annexed the left bank of the Sapucaí River, extending the borders of Minas Gerais to roughly the current border with São Paulo, which never recovered the annexed territory, even after the captaincy was re-created.
 The region annexed by Minas Gerais continued to belong to Archdiocese of São Paulo however.

 In 1765, through the efforts of Luís Antônio de Sousa Botelho Mourão the Morgado de Mateus, São Paulo again became a captaincy.
 Sugar production was incentivized, to provide revenue.
 However, the captaincy retained only about a third of its original territory — the current states of São Paulo and Paraná, and part of Santa Catarina.

 The Morgado de Mateus created the villages of Lages and Campo Mourão to defend the captaincy, as well as several other villages, which had not occurred since the beginning of the 18th century in São Paulo.

 The villages of Campinas and Piracicaba were founded in eastern São Paulo, a favorable region for farming, where sugar cane grew quickly.
 Sugar was exported through the port of Santos, peaking at the beginning of the 19th century.

 The captaincy of São Paulo gained political weight during the time of Independence of Brazil through José Bonifácio de Andrada.
 On September 7, 1822, Dom Pedro I proclaimed Brazilian independence on the banks of the Ipiranga Brook in São Paulo.
 In 1821 the captaincy became a province.

 In 1820, John VI of Portugal annexed Lages to Santa Catarina, costing São Paulo a little more of its territory.

 In 1853, the province of Paraná was created, and São Paulo lost territory for a final time, and has maintained its current territory from that date.

-The current currencies of the state of São Paulo weren’t definitively fixed until the 1930s.
+The current territorial boundaries of the state of São Paulo weren't definitively fixed until the 1930s.